pingcap/docs-dm/en/feature-overview.md

 This document describes the data replication features provided by the Data Migration tool and explains the configuration of corresponding parameters.

-For different DM versions, pay attention to the different match rules of schema or table names in the table routing, black & white lists, and binlog event filter features:
+For different DM versions, pay attention to the different match rules of schema or table names in the table routing, block & allow lists, and binlog event filter features:

 + For DM v1.0.5 or later versions, all the above features support the [wildcard match](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax).
 For all versions of DM, note that there can be **only one** `*` in the wildcard expression, and `*` **must be placed at the end**.
 + For DM versions earlier than v1.0.5, table routing and binlog event filter support the wildcard but do not support the `[...]` and `[!...]` expressions.
-The black & white lists only supports the regular expression.
+The block & allow lists only supports the regular expression.

 It is recommended that you use the wildcard for matching in simple scenarios.